UCB-stat-159-f25/proj02-group10/README.md

 ## Reproducibility notes
-- All plots generated in Part 1 are saved automatically into the outputs folder
+- All plots generated in Part 1,2,3,4 are saved automatically into the outputs folder, for interactive plots, a static image of them was saved.
-- The project is fully reproducibility by running the note book top-to-bottom
+- The project is fully reproducible by running the note book top-to-bottom.
 - The environment is fully specified in the environment.yml for installation
 - Data files required for the analysis are included in the Data folder